If you have any questions, GIVE US A CALL

 Please note that the information presented in our Fall Risk Calculatoris for supporting older adults and their families as they converse with each other and healthcare professionals.
 Our Calculator does not substitute a patient’s relationship with their healthcare provider and should not replace medical advice.

-Falls are dangerous, and even after recovery can lead to long-lasting health risks.
 According to the CDC’s National Center for Injury Prevention and Control, almost half of fall-related deaths among those 65 and older involved a head injury.
 For less severe fall-related injuries like bone fractures and breaks, the treatment, recovery, and rehabilitation is still complicated for elderly individuals.
 Their age-related frailty and pre-existing medical conditions also negatively impact how seniors overcome fall-related injuries.

 Hospitalization after a fall comes with risks, too.
 Because the recovery times are longer, seniors could experience lengthy hospital stays.
 When they recover from a fall, the seniors can still be incapable of caring for themselves.
 They could require admission to rehabilitation or long-term care facilities that can accommodate their new limitations.
 Even if a senior can move back home, it’s likely they’ll reduce their activity levels out of the fear they’ll have another incident; this can negatively impact their mental well-being.